All existing student organizations must submit a Campus Contribution Form each semester and maintain an up to date profile on OrgSync.

-All organizations must submit a new constitution during re-registration.
+All organizations must have a current new constitution during re-registration.

-The application will be reviewed and evaluated by the Director of Student Activities and the Committee on Student Life.
+The application will be reviewed and evaluated by the Assistant Director of Student Engagement and the Committee on Student Life.

 Re-Registration Approval Process, Probationary Status & Fiscal-Probationary Status

-The Director of Student Activities and the Student Life Committee will review each application for re-registration.
+The Assistant Director of Student Engagement and the Student Life Committee will review each Campus Contribution Form.

-The committee will either vote to re-approve the organization or recommend it for probationary status (reasons an organization may go on probationary status: inactivity, failure to complete goals, no concrete goals for the semester).
+The committee will determine whether to approve the campus contribution or recommend it for probationary status (reasons an organization may go on probationary status: inactivity, failure to complete campus contribution, no benefit for the campus community).

-Probationary status means that the organization may only use their allocated funding with approval from the Director of Student Activities or request funding through supplemental budgets.
+Probationary status means that the organization may only use their allocated funding with approval from the Assistant Director of Student Engagement.

-To get off of probationary status and to avoid fiscal-probationary status group leaders shall meet with the Vice President of Student Life, Student Activities interns, or the Director of Student Activities to discuss their programming, fiscal management and group leadership.
+To get off of probationary status group leaders shall meet with the Vice President of Student Life or the Assistant Director of Student Engagement to discuss their programming, fiscal management and group leadership.